arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 America’s president, Joe Biden, announced nearly <strong>$3bn of military assistance</strong> to Ukraine on its independence day, which coincides with the [six-month anniversary](https://www.economist.com/interactive/europe/2022/08/24/six-months-of-war-in-ukraine) of Russia’s [invasion](https://www.economist.com/ukraine-crisis).
-The muted celebrations were marred by a Russian rocket strike on a railway station that killed at least 22 people and injured dozens more.
+The muted celebrations were marred by a <strong>Russian rocket strike</strong> on a railway station that killed at least 22 people and injured dozens more.
 Earlier, Volodymyr Zelensky, <strong>Ukraine</strong>’s president, had warned of “hideous Russian provocations” ahead of the national holiday.

 Mr Biden also announced significant <strong>student debt relief</strong>.
 The plan will see up to $10,000 of [student loan debt](https://www.economist.com/leaders/2020/02/20/how-the-next-president-should-fix-americas-student-loan-problem) cancelled for those who earn less than $125,000 a year, and even greater help for those who received federal student aid during their education.
 The announcement follows months of [political wrangling](https://www.economist.com/united-states/2022/04/16/why-america-keeps-delaying-student-loan-repayments); Senate Republicans accused Mr Biden of “passing the buck to working-class Americans”.